-- Councils enters operating lease for exclusive use of a building on 1 July 20X6 - Payment is fixed at \$100,000 per annum payable on 30 June - Council incremental borrowing rate = 4.5% - Lease term is from 1 July 2016 30 June 2026.
+- Councils enters into an arrangement for exclusive use of a building on 1 July 20X6 - Payment is fixed at \$100,000 per annum payable on 30 June - Council incremental borrowing rate = 4.5% - Lease term is 7 years - There are no prepayments, initial direct costs or lease incentives. - Council is required to replace carpet and repaint the walls at the end of the lease.
+The estimated cost of this at lease commencement date is \$12,000 and this cost is expected to increase by 3% each year due to time value of money.